-The Noise Insulation Regulations 1975 (as amended 1988) The Noise Insulation (Scotland) Regulations 1975
+The Noise Insulation Regulations 1975 (as amended 1988)

+The Noise Insulation (Scotland) Regulations 1975 The Noise Insulation Regulations (Northern Ireland) 1995

-2.16 Regulation 5 provides relevant authorities with discretionary powers to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings with respect to construction noise.
+2.17 With the exception of the Regulations applicable to Northern Ireland, Regulation 5 provides relevant authorities with discretionary powers to undertake or make a grant in respect of the cost of undertaking noise insulation work in or to eligible buildings with respect to construction noise.
 This is subject to meeting certain criteria given in the Regulation.
+In the Regulations applicable to Northern Ireland, Regulation 7 provides such discretionary powers to construction noise.
 Advice on the use of this discretionary power should be sought from the Overseeing Organisation.